 Requirements for a self-employed visa in France:

-• provide documents showing the respect of the legislation of your field of activity.
+- provide documents showing respect for the legislation of your field of activity.

 Paying taxes while working remotely for a US company from France